vmchale/kempe/README.md

   * Unification takes too long
   * Errors don't have position information
   * Monomorphization fails on recursive polymorphic functions
-  * Order of declarations matters past the IR phase (right now mutual recursion is broken)
   * If pattern matches fail at runtime, code just keeps running with whatever was after the jumps (no pattern match exhaustiveness checker)
   * Can't export or call C functions with more than 6 arguments; can't call or